 The company was still promoting its Paz de Oro in 1948 when Princeton celebrated the centennial of its founding.
 “It was fifty years ago last month that we started to make this famous cigar and during all those years only the very best of tobaccos available have gone into it,” according to the company’s advertisement in July.

-I will continue to update and add details on all the Lots O’ History posts as my research progresses into the 1950s and beyond.
-Please let me know if you have any corrections or can fill in any gaps.
+I will continue to update the lot histories as my research progresses into the 1980s and beyond.

 Thank you for reading and caring about local history.